 Why Candida and Aspergillus are Your Two Best Friends: and how to end the friendships diplomatically

-This matter becomes most clear when we take a lesson from nature.
+We can take a lesson from nature.
 The Congo jungle is one of the deepest, most impenetrable, unexplored forests in the world.
-There are over 1000 species of trees (I don’t know about you but I can only name about 50 species of tree, this makes me feel like I need to brush up on my arborology…) The sheer quantity of vegetation in the Congo rainforest actually produces it’s own weather.
+There are over 1000 species of trees (I don’t know about you but I can only name about 50 species of tree, this makes me feel like I need to brush up on my arborology…) The sheer quantity of vegetation in the Congo rainforest actually produces its own weather.
 Apparently the humidity released from the trees gives rise to spectacular thunderstorms.
 But the trees also shed leaves, which fall in such numbers that unchecked, they would soon choke the forest floor and rise to submerge the top level of the canopy itself.

 To break down this massive accumulation of bio-waste, great fungal mats spread across the rainforest floor, quickly decomposing the dead vegetation.
 The most beautiful is a fascinating, fluorescent fungus which the locals call ‘chimpanzee fire’ (image at the top of this post).
 Perhaps it releases light as a means of dispersing the overabundance of energy that comes from digesting so much plant matter.
 Chimpanzee fire is one of a small number of bioluminscent fungi around the world, and was probably the inspiration for James Cameron’s vision of the night forests of Pandora in his movie Avatar (image below).

-Understanding that the role of fungi in nature is to keep a forest healthy by breaking down dead vegetation, we can place candida and aspergillus in perspective.
-The role of fungi in the human body is to help the lymphatic and circulatory systems break down and eliminate excessive waste.
+Understanding that the role of fungi in nature is to keep a forest healthy by breaking down dead vegetation, we can place good human fungi in perspective.
+Similar to good bacteria, the role of fungi in the human body is to help the lymphatic and circulatory systems break down and eliminate excessive waste.
 Without them, the buildup of waste would create a lethal backup of dead cells and tissue, quickly killing the host.
-Fungi are your friend, they keep you alive.
+(Good) Fungi are your friends, they keep you alive.

 Fungal Biology